CI/CD for Design: Catching AI Slop Before It Ships

 Dimension-Specific Checks

-# Only check animation patterns (the most common AI tells)
+# Only animation patterns (the most common AI tell)

 sailop check ./src --dimension animation --max-score 40